-We arrived in Turkey last Thursday, a week today.
+We arrived in Turkey last Thursday.
 The air is less humid than Croatia, but the sun still warms our skin, and shelter must be taken from 12 - 2 pm.
 Istanbul is exciting and vibrant, with a constant buzz in the air.
-We plan to spend 3 more days there on the last part of our trip, eating, shopping, and wandering, mostly in Taksim Square and Istiklal Street.
-These areas are bustling with people, shops, bars, and restaurants, my favorite part of the city.
+We plan to spend 3 more days here on the last leg of our trip, after we venture to the coast, eating, shopping, and wandering, mostly in Taksim Square and Istiklal Street.
+The streets are bustling with people, shops, bars, and restaurants.

 A few of the popular spots, Aya Sofia, The Blue Mosque, Basilica Cistern are a must see.
 Scenes from James Bond were filmed in the Basilica Cistern, an eerie underground basilica set on top of water, with swimming koi fish and two statues of Medusa.

 I completely adore the food in Turkey, the traditional breakfast consisting of boiled eggs, tomatoes, cucumbers, olives, cheese, bread, jam, hazelnut butter, and fruit.
 Each meal is served with a fresh basket of crusty bread and finished with a glass of cay.
 Menemen is a Turkish dish made up from eggs, tomatoes, and peppers.
 It is always served in the dish that it is made, and you will find yourself eating every last piece of bread to wipe the bowl clean.
 Vegetarian food is easy to come by, usually we order a variety of mezes, a selection of small appetizers.
 Dolmades, spiced rice wrapped in grape leaves and marinated, hummus, egg plant, borek.
 It is all so tasty.
 If you are a meat eater, I hear the shawrma is a treat.